dhocker/athomepowerlineserver/README.md

 and fan-less.
 This is as opposed to a PC or Mac based solution.
 The small size of such a system like the Raspberry Pi allows it to be positioned more freely (ideally, close to the breaker panel).
 And, a Raspberry Pi system can be assembled for considerably less than a PC.
-While the server was designed to run on a lightweight system, it will run on any system that supports Python 2.7 (including Windows).
+While the server was designed to run on a lightweight system, it will run on any system that supports Python 3.5 or later (including Windows).

 Second, the communication mechanism to the AtHomePowerlineServer is TCP/IP (over Ethernet).
 A light weight system like the Raspberry Pi supports many WiFi USB interfaces.
 This further improves the freedom of location for the X10 controller.
 In the